Data Visualization Guide

 Target group analysis Target group analysis Target group analysis

-Responsive components, including adaptive card to carrousel section.
+Responsive components, including adaptive card to carrousel section and accessible accordion.

 Target group analysis